-Every three years you’ll need to re-enrol certain staff.
+Every three years you’ll need to repeat the steps you have just taken to put certain staff back into your pension scheme, and you’ll need to re-declare to tell us what you have done.
 We will write to you to explain what you need to do and when you need to do it by.
 Read more about what you’ll need to do for your next re-enrolment.

 Make sure you keep your contact details up to date so that we write to the right person about your ongoing and re-enrolment duties.
 You can update your contact details online.